-Since 2004, the goal of the Louis Bonduelle Foundation is to sustainably change eating behaviours.
+Since 2004, the goal of the Louis Bonduelle Foundation is to sustainably improve eating behaviours.
 At the core of such a challenge: nutrition education.
 To make it effective, the Foundation studied the real impact of prevention actions.

 Increasing the consumption of vegetables is a must!
-To continue to sustainably and effectively change eating behaviours, the Louis Bonduelle Foundation carried out different research projects with children to measure the effectiveness of on-the-ground actions and to understand the determining factors: discover the EPICALIM project.
+To continue to sustainably and effectively improve eating behaviours, the Louis Bonduelle Foundation carried out different research projects with children to measure the effectiveness of on-the-ground actions and to understand the determining factors: discover the EPICALIM project.

 Nutrition education: theory & practice